 XXE Attacks

-1. Uber XXE Attack: In 2016, Uber disclosed a vulnerability in their payment system that allowed an attacker to access sensitive information such as payment details and driver’s license numbers.
+1. Uber XXE Attack: In 2016, Uber disclosed a vulnerability in their payment system that allowed attackers to access sensitive information such as payment details and driver’s license numbers.
 The vulnerability was due to an XXE injection in the XML parser used by the payment system.
 The vulnerability was quickly patched after it was discovered.

 Tools for Exploiting CSRF and XXE Vulnerabilities